A And T Well Pumps Raleigh

 How Deep Should a Water Well be Drilled?

 A well drilling company like A&T Well and Pump uses expertise, experience, and education to accurately determine how deep your well should be.
 Because the depth of the well can affect the price, it’s important to find a company with the skills to give you an accurate estimate before drilling begins.
-A&T Well and Pump has the experience you need from which to accurately predict the depth to drill your well.
-In this article, we explain several factors that contribute to how deep your water well should be drilled.
+A&T Well and Pump has the experience you need which to accurately predict the depth to drill your well.
+In this article, we explain several factors that contribute to how deep your water well should be drilled, as well as the differences between a deep and regular well.

 Typical Depth of a Water Well

 The typical depth of a residential well ranges from 100 feet to 800 feet deep.
 Some wells are even 1,000 feet or deeper.
-The deeper a well is, the better the water quality.
-The average well depth in your location depends on several factors:
+The deeper a well is, generally the better the water quality.
+The average well depth in your location depends on factors such as:

 • Geology